wehr-to/toastmasters-tech-talks/speech-01-ai-coding.md

 # Part 5 / What this means for developers and security professionals and a recap of my speech:

-I believe learning the fundamentals of programming will never go away and will only be more important as time geos on, along with security education becoming more emphasized as well.
+I believe learning the fundamentals of programming will never go away and will only be more important as time goess on, along with security education becoming more emphasized as well.

 Not only will you need to understand syntaxes and architectures, but also guiding what AI scaffolds and puts out, and more and more job descriptions will require the following:
 - Reviewing AI generated code